aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

     attempted.

-Additionally, the following error codes are defined to represent failed transaction outcome:
+Additionally, the following error codes are defined to represent failed transaction outcomes:

+*   The DPA returns a 400 BAD REQUEST error code indicating to the GTAF that the purchased plan ID is invalid.
+*   The DPA returns a 402 PAYMENT REQUIRED error code indicating to the GTAF that user does not have sufficient balance to complete the purchase.
+*   The DPA returns a 403 FORBIDDEN error code indicating to the GTAF that the current transaction is a duplicate of a previously succeed transaction.
 *   The DPA returns a 409 CONFLICT error code indicating to the GTAF that the plan to be purchased is incompatible with user's current product mix.
 For example, if the carrier data plan policy disallows mixing postpaid and prepaid plans, attempting to purchase a prepaid plan for a postpaid user will therefore lead to a 409 CONFLICT error.
-*   The DPA returns a 402 PAYMENT REQUIRED error code indicating to the GTAF that user does not have sufficient balance to complete the purchase.
-*   The DPA returns a 400 BAD REQUEST error code indicating to the GTAF that the purchased plan ID is invalid.
-*   The DPA returns a 403 FORBIDDEN error code indicating to the GTAF that the current transaction is a duplicate of a previously succeed transaction.
 *   The DPA returns a 500 INTERNAL SERVER ERROR error code for all other unspecified errors.